Info for Teachers

 Potential Courses

 The UWHS program works with campus partners to launch additional UW courses to be offered in high schools for college and high school credit.
-Below is a link to a document describing UW courses that are under review and discussion to potentially be added to UWHS offerings in the coming years.
+Check out this list of UW courses that are under review and discussion to potentially be added to UWHS offerings in the coming years.

-If your school district or school may be interested in one or more of these courses, contact the UWHS office at uwhs@uw.edu for more information.
+If your school district or school may be interested in one or more of these courses, email the UWHS office for more information.